Extensive Home Recording Studio Equipment List

 Drum Mics

-Although you can use standard condenser mics on drums, you'll find you get better results with specialty drum mics because they're specifically designed to handle the very high SPLs and specific frequencies of different types of drums.
-There are different types of drum mics designed specifically for each piece of percussion in a drum kit, including different types of cymbals, and you can buy a drum mic kit which will give you every thing you need to record acoustic drums.
+Mic kit for DrumsIt’s not often you see a full drum kit in a home recording studio.
+Unlike vocal or general instrument mics, drum mics usually come in a set.
+Although you can use standard condenser mics on drums, you’ll find you get better results with specialty drum mics.
+They’re designed to handle very high SPLs and specific frequencies of different types of drums.
+There are different types of drum mics designed for each piece of percussion in a drum kit.
+This includes different types of cymbals, and you can buy a drum mic kit that will give you everything you need to record acoustic drums.

 Mic Accessories